 In addition to the regular benefits provided under the Post 9/11 GI Bill Chapman University’s Yellow Ribbon Agreement provides the following to students accepted to the program.

-Graduate Students - Chapman University will contribute up to $6,000* towards qualifying tuition and fees per academic year and VA will contribute matching funds.
-Up to 20 students may participate in the program.
+Graduate Students - Chapman University will contribute up to $17,500* towards qualifying tuition and fees per academic year and VA will contribute matching funds.

 Law School Students – For program details please contact the School of Law at (714) 628-2522.